viamrobotics/docs/docs/tutorials/control/scuttle-gamepad.md

 ![Blank configuration JSON](/tutorials/scuttle-gamepad/gamepad-config.png)

 The controller config adds the gamepad controller to your robot.
-However, it does not connect it to any functionality.
+However, it is not functional yet.
-This requires a Service.
+To make it functional, you need to add the Base Remote Control Service.

 ## Add the Base Remote Control Service